Pushin' Too Hard: Film and television appearances

-Other versions
+It was used in Episode 6 of the 2023 TV series Funny Woman.Other versions

 Frank Zappa parodied the chorus of "Pushin' Too Hard" on the song "Sy Borg" from his 1979 rock opera album Joe's Garage.

-Brazilian Jovem Guarda singer Wanderléa recorded, in 1967, a version of the song, called Vou lhe Contar, with portuguese lyrics written by Rossini Pinto.
+Brazilian Jovem Guarda singer Wanderléa recorded, in 1967, a version of the song, called Vou lhe Contar, with Portuguese lyrics written by Rossini Pinto.

 Disco singer Paul Parker released a cover version of "Pushin' Too Hard" as the B-side to his 1982 single "Right On Target".

 Experimental rock group Pere Ubu included a live version of the song on their 1996 box set Datapanik in Year Zero.

 A version by American rock band The Makers appears on the band's 1997 compilation album Shout On!/Hip-Notic.

 Garage rockers The Embarrassment released their rendition of the song on their 2001 album Blister Pop.

 The Bangles performed "Pushin' Too Hard" for their 2007 live DVD Return to Bangleonia - Live in Concert.

 A 1978 live version of the song by power pop group The Rubinoos appears on their 2007 compilation album Everything You Always Wanted to Know About the Rubinoos.

 Sky Saxon re-recorded the song on his 2008 album The King of Garage Rock.

 The Residents parodied the song on their Third Reich & Roll album.

 The Hitmen play the song on their compilation album "Dancin' Time '78-'79".